 Make sure you're on the correct site

-and will always load with the green secure lock as shown below.
+and will always load with the secure lock.

 Monitor your account activity